pesho-ivanov/martinus.github.io/_posts/2008-12-25-ripping-multilanguage-dvds-with-subtitles-using-only-mencoder.md

    #x264encopts=threads=auto:crf=23:turbo=2:subq=1:frameref=1
    ```

 1. I use *constant quality* setting.
-The advantage is that it requires only one pass, and you get, well, constant quality :-) In the config file find the `crf=20` section and change it to your desire.
+The advantage is that it requires only one pass, and you get, well, constant quality :smiley: In the config file find the `crf=20` section and change it to your desire.

 1. Find out which DVD chapter you want to rip, starting with 1 up (e.g. `mplayer dvd://1`).